 It empowers employees to take more responsibility and increases their confidence in their own skills and capability.

 Apprenticeships are the foundation of our industry.
 Therefore, their importance to manufacturing across all sectors can never be underestimated.
-By encouraging employees and the young generation to upskill it access them to all the opportunities that can be made available on completion of an apprenticeship.
+By encouraging employees and the young generation to upskill, it allows them to gain access to opportunities that can be made available on completion of an apprenticeship.

 I’d also like to see many more females and diversity in manufacturing apprenticeships, as an apprentice once myself in the craft of Toolmaking its an area that very close to my heart.